-Prosecco and Petals
+Prosecco & Petals

-Any must-have food preferences: As a couple you may have certain cuisine preferences, intolereances or cultural specialims that a caterer may need to consider when giving an initial quote.
+Food preferences and intolerences: As a couple, you may have specific cuisine preferences, intolerances or cultural specialisms that a caterer may need to consider before giving an initial quotation.

-After securing the services of your preferred caterer, there will often be a gap in communication while you confirm guest numbers and food options.
-It is crucial that your wedding invitations and inserts are worded clearly to help this process.
+After securing the services of your preferred wedding caterer, there will often be a gap in communication while you confirm guest numbers and food options.
+It is crucial that your wedding invitations and RSVP inserts are worded clearly to help this process.
 Once these are confirmed, it is wise to contact your caterer to start finalising menu options.